-6.3.2 Diked area construction and containment volume for storage tanks
+6.3.2.
+Diked area construction and containment volume for storage tanks

 112.8(c)(2) Construct all bulk storage tank installations so that you provide a secondary means of containment for the entire contents of the largest single tank plus sufficient freeboard to allow for precipitation.
 You must ensure diked areas are sufficiently impervious to contain discharges oil.
 Dikes, containment curbs, and pits are commonly employed for this purpose.
-You may use an alternative system consisting of a drainage trench enclosure that must be arranged so that a discharge will be safely confined in an in facility catchment basin or holding pond.
+You may use an alternative system consisting of a drainage trench enclosure that must be arranged so that a discharge will be safely confined in an in facility catchment basin or holding pond

-A secondary containment system is installed at all of the 4 ASTs.
-Secondary containment at the 1,000-gallon AST at Building 6189 consists of a ConVault® storage tank.
-Secondary containment at the 1,000-gallon diesel fuel AST at the Irrigation Pump, and the 500 gallon Diesel / 500 gallon Diesel split tank, consists of double-walled Fireguard® storage tanks.
-ConVault® and Fireguard steel tanks are made of 1/8" or 3/16" thick steel.
+A secondary containment structure is provided for AST Nos.
+1 and 2.
+Secondary containment at AST Nos.
+1 and 2 consists of a ConVault® storage tank.
+ConVault® steel tanks are made of 1/8" or 3/16" thick steel.
 The steel tank contains and holds the liquid fuel, which is the primary function of the tank.
 The second stage of manufacturing consists of wrapping the steel tank with a minimum of 1/4" thick Styrofoam (foam) insulation and an impervious barrier of 30 Mil high density polyethylene membrane.
 The 30 Mil membrane provides containment in the event of a fuel leak.
 A leak detector pipe is installed in the secondary containment to evaluate if a leak has occurred.
 The tank is also encased in a six-inch thick reinforced concrete vault.